JosefLeinweber/JosefsFastAPITemplate/documentation.md

-# Documentation of Custome FastAPI project structure
+# Documentation of Custom FastAPI project structure

 ## How to run tests